 Time passed.
-Almost two years later while going through files of various projects, I found myself once again examining those original photos and wondering what could be done with them.
+Almost two years later, while going through files on various projects, I found myself once again examining the photographs.
 I wondered if I could reproduce the initial chance event and thereby expand the group into a project.
-Obviously, this was impossible.
-I was now using an iPhone 6 and running the latest software.
-But as I thought about the circumstances that enabled those original photos to be taken, I wondered if the core of that accident could be reproduced.
+Clearly, this was impossible.
+I was now using a new phone running the latest software.
+But as I contemplated the circumstances that enabled those original photos, I wondered if the core of that accident could be reproduced.
 It suddenly seemed possible.
-I still had the same running shorts, I had an iPhone, and I still ran.
-All I had to do was open the camera app, place the phone in my pocket, and go for a run.
-The jostling of the phone as I was running should trigger the camera to take photos randomly.
-That is, after all, the core of that initial chance event.
+I had the same running shorts, I had a phone, and I still ran.
+Later that day, I went out for a run and attempted to create circumstances that would allow this chance occurrence to repeat itself.

 Afterward, when I examined the images, I saw that they appeared comparable to the originals.
 The experiment, to recreate a specific yet random event, was successful.
 The photos could be used to expand the initial group and to create the project, Honor Thy Error As A Hidden Intention.